-Official TOEFL or IELTS scores should be sent directly by the testing service to the Office of Graduate Admissions, Fordham University, Graduate School of Arts and Sciences (Code #2259).
+Official TOEFL, IELTS, DET or PTE Academic scores should be sent directly by the testing service to the Office of Graduate Admissions, Fordham University, Graduate School of Arts and Sciences (Our ETS Code for the TOEFL is #2259).

 - are native English speakers from countries where English is an official language; and/or

 - have completed, within the past five years, at least two years of study at an undergraduate or graduate institution in the United States or in a country where English is the official language of instruction.
 GSAS retains the right to request language evaluation from any applicant.
 The Fordham English Language Test (FELT), administered by Fordham’s Institute of American Language and Culture (IALC), may be required for those students whose English proficiency scores do not meet GSAS program requirements.
 Additional coursework may also be recommended by the Institute of American Language and Culture (IALC).
 (See §4.4- Conditional Admission, Provisional Admission, and Modified Degree Requirements.)